tonypags/resume/FAQ.md

 ### What do I like most about my current job?
-What I enjoyed most in my last role was problem solving, working directly with other teams.
+What I enjoy most in my current role is problem solving, and working directly with other teams.
 After moving from field support to our RMM team, I wanted to be able to see support operations data from a higher level.
 I got to be creative for the first time in IT.
 I caught the bug, as they say.

 ### What do I like least about my current job?
-There is not enough training on company procedures.
-But plenty of training on policies.
+There is not enough training on company procedures, but plenty of training on policies.

-### Why do I want to leave my job?
+### Why do I want to leave my current job?
 I'm looking for a creative challenge and I haven't been able to find one where I am.

-### Why did I stay there for so long?
+### Why have I stayed at my current job for so long?
-There were a lot of opportunities and I was on 2 different teams.
+There were a lot of opportunities and I was on two different teams.
 I aim to stay at my next company as long or longer.
 We survive because we adapt.
 Let's adapt together! 🤝

 ### What is my at-work personality like?
 I'm friendly and enjoy discussing the day's challenges with my colleagues.
 I tend to be a nose to the grindstone type of person, and I need a few different tasks to keep myself fresh and focused (not 50!
-Some of you out there are bonkers).
+Some folks out there are bonkers).
 I enjoy taking walks to clear my mind.
-I think I'm the only person who doesn't like comic books in IT.

 ### What type of role am I looking for?
 - Post-provisioning server and desktop environments using PowerShell, Azure, and 365.
-No issues learning other tools.
+I can learn other tools in a relatively short timeframe.
 - Creating tools for use in data consumption, post-provisioning, and quality assurance.
 - Writing logic for business processes.

-I need to be on a team and have a leader that respects my talents and shortcomings, assigns me appropriately, and who keeps challenging me.
+I prefer to be on a team and have a leader that respects my talents and shortcomings, assigns me appropriately, and who keeps challenging me.

 ### What type of company am I looking for?